-Both methods assume a withdrawal rate of 4% from your total savings to cover your expenses.
+Both methods assume a withdrawal rate of 4% from your investments to cover your expenses.

-Because the “4% Rule” is the safe withdrawal rate published in an influential study in 1998 by professors from Trinity University.
-Frequently referred to as “the Trinity Study,” this study discovered that “withdrawal rates of 4% are extremely unlikely to exhaust any portfolio of stocks and bonds during any payout periods… in those cases, portfolio success seems close to being assured.”
+The “4% Rule” is the safe withdrawal rate published in an influential study by professors from Trinity University in 1998.
+Frequently referred to as “the Trinity Study,” this research paper discovered that “withdrawal rates of 4% are extremely unlikely to exhaust any portfolio of stocks and bonds during any payout periods… in those cases, portfolio success seems close to being assured.”

 Since that finding, the 4% rule has become a foundational assumption for retirement planning.

 However, it is not a perfect number.
-And there have been some legitimate academic critiques of using it.
+There have been some legitimate academic critiques of using it.
 But it does offer a simple way to determine your FIRE number.
 (Just be sure to recognize that it is a general target and not a magic threshold.)